-Rarely can you find one medical professional, let alone a whole team, who has the expertise needed to find workable and effective Olanzapine (Zyprexa) alternatives and for planning long-term treatment.
+Rarely can you find one medical professional, let alone a whole team, who has the expertise needed to find workable and effective olanzapine alternatives and for planning long-term treatment.

-Olanzapine alternatives at Alternative to Meds Center are well worth considering, given Olanzapine’s potential toxicity, which can cause dramatic side effects and rarely, even death.
+Olanzapine alternatives at Alternative to Meds Center are well worth considering, given olanzapine’s (Zyprexa’s) potential toxicity, which can cause dramatic side effects and rarely, even death.

-A prescription for antipsychotics like Olanzapine (Zyprexa), even if indicated during a time of unquestionable crisis, does not always mean that a person has no other options besides remaining medicated for life.
-Olanzapine users should not have to suffer drastic and harsh symptoms when Olanzapine alternatives are available and less harmful.
+A prescription for antipsychotics, even if indicated during a time of unquestionable crisis, does not always mean that a person has no other options besides remaining medicated for life.
+Olanzapine users should not have to suffer drastic and harsh symptoms when olanzapine alternatives are available and less harmful.
 We have clinically proven ways to reduce, soften and eliminate adverse effects and symptoms so that they can fade away.
-Alternative to Meds Center has shown that there are many other techniques that result in feeling good and once again engaged in life.
-We provide our clients with proven Olanzapine alternatives.
+Alternative to Meds Center has shown that there are many other techniques that result in feeling good, and once again engaged in life.
+We provide our clients with proven olanzapine alternatives to this end.

 Risks of Extended Use of Antipsychotic Medications

 Extended use of antipsychotic medications can increase the risk of diabetes, tremors, movement disorders like tardive dyskinesia, akathisia, heart disease, NMS (neuroleptic malignant syndrome) and many other side effects that can begin to significantly outweigh any perceived benefits of drug therapy.

 These are good reasons to think about alternative treatments where olanzapine or similar drugs do not produce the desired results in treatment, and where side effects have made life difficult.